For more information on fee payment, cancellations, lessons, parent viewings and more, please see below.

 PUBLICATION OF PHOTOGRAPHS AND VIDEOS ON THE McDONALD PERFORMING ARTS COLLEGE WEBSITES

 The College is able to publish photographs of your child as many times as it requires in ways mentioned above and may be reproduced in colour, or black and white.
-The College will not use your child’s photograph for any purpose other than for the education of students, or for general promotion of the College.
-Any photographs taken will be kept for no longer than is necessary for the above mentioned purposed and will be stored and disposed of securely.
+The College will not use your child’s photograph for any purpose other than for the education of students or for general promotion of the College.
+Any photographs taken will be kept for no longer than is necessary for the above mentioned purposes and will be stored of and disposed of securely.

 PHYSICAL CONTACT IN THE PERFORMING ARTS